 We recondition all car door and bonnet hinges which have been worn.
 We re-machine and replace with new rivets to suit in hinges so that they function correctly.
 We repair hinges to allow doors and bonnets to be closed properly and not be loose.

-Perfect for restoration of cars.
+Perfect for restoration of cars, buses or trucks.
 We also provide hinge repair services to panel beaters and those involved in car restoration.

-We have repaired door and bonnet hinges for Holdens, Fords, Toyota, Mazda, Nissan, Datsun, Valiant, American cars, English Cars and many other makes and models etc.
+We have repaired door and bonnet hinges for Holdens, Fords, Toyota, Mazda, Nissan, Datsun, Valiant, Volkswagon, American cars such as Cadillac, Chevrolet, European - English, French and German Cars and many other makes and models etc.